Source viewers and annotations

 Despite all the classes involved in showing a ruler, note that the example editor needed only to subclass framework classes to get ruler behavior.
 JavaDocumentProvider inherits an appropriate marker annotation model from FileDocumentProvider.
 The JavaTextEditor inherits the ruler presentation from TextEditor.

-Overview ruler
+Overview Ruler

 An overview ruler on the right hand side of the editing area is used to show annotations concerning the entire document.
 These annotations are shown relative to their position in the document and do not move as the user scrolls the document.
 There usually is a corresponding annotation on the vertical ruler when that portion of the document is visible.